Glenn says: “To kick up your beverages of choice, I suggest purees

 .
 Seal it up in foil real tightly and bake at 375 for 90 minutes.
 In this case, the vinegar in the sauce breaks down the pork and draws all the seasonings into the meat.”
 You can even pour the drippings into a gravy boat.
 The vinegar breaks down the fat and makes it useable right from the pouch.
 Glenn says it’s “LIKE BUTTAAH”, which we're pretty sure is a good thing.

-Adam Lapetina is a food/drink staff writer at Thrillist, and is proud to call himself a Chilihead.
+Adam Lapetina is the Partnerships Editor at Thrillist, and is proud to call himself a Chilihead.
 Read his musings on Twitter at @adamlapetina.